Buy USDINR; target of 75.25 - 75.40: ICICI Direct

 Currency futures on NSE

-The rupee depreciated further and moved to 75.40 levels.
-However, we continue to feel that consolidation can be seen in the rupee with 75.5 levels acting as a hurdle • The dollar-rupee contract on the NSE was at 75.38 in the last session.
-The open interest declined 6.6% in the last session.
+The rupee ended almost flat after four days of depreciation.
+We feel it would remain in a range with 75.5 as a hurdle zone • The dollar-rupee contract on the NSE was at 75.30 in the last session.
+The open interest declined 2.5% in the last session.

 Intra-day strategy